There are many known scams, pitches and fraud types, including variations thereof, and with new ones invented daily, it can be impossible to keep up.

 Investigate the person or company contacting you.

-Review all contracts in detail.
+Review all contract terms and conditions in detail.

-Consult with family and trusted partners.
+Consult with family and trusted partners before committing or signing.

 Protect yourself by: